atata-framework/atata.io/control-search/settings-attributes/termfindsettings.md

     <h3><span class="body">CutEnding</span><span class="tail"> { <span class="keyword">get</span>; <span class="keyword">set</span>; }</span></h3>
 </div>

 Gets or sets a value indicating whether the name should be cut considering the `IgnoreNameEndings` property value of `[ControlDefinition]` and `[PageObjectDefinition]` attributes.
-The default value is true.
+The default value is `true`.